Code-Institute-Submissions/pandemic-history-5p/README.md

     - A page for users to inqure about the site, correct and/or add to the site with there own information or sources that may improve on it.

 - Credits
-    - A list of all the sources of information, images, definitions, packages etc. that was used in the development of the site
+    - A list of all the sources of information, images, definitions, that was used in the site

 ### Features Left to Implement
 Contact page + credits